Synthesizing Proxy Applications for MPI Programs: Method Implementation

 Unlike the communication event, the computation event of an MPI program is not a well-defined conception.
 It is natural to regard an MPI function call as a communication event, while computation behaviors can be defined with many aspects and granularities.
 In this study, we regard all operations between two successive communication events (after the end of the former communication event and before the beginning of the latter communication event) as a computation event.
 This definition is based on two points.
 (1) Existing studies \cite{sigmetrics15apprime,tc16zhang,jpdc19zhang,tpds21schulz,sc21pilgrim,tpds22sun,tpds23pilgrim} prefer to use the interval between two communication events to indicate a portion of computation time cost.
 Our definition aligns with the convention.
 (2) We can leverage PMPI to trace such computation events, without source code and extra efforts to program slicing and instrumenting.

 To represent communication and computation events with the same trace format, we assume a virtual MPI function that is called MPI\_Compute.
 Each computation event is a call of MPI\_Compute function.
-The parameters of MPI\_Compute are performance characteristics of the corresponding computation event, and replaying a call of MPI\_Compute is to execute a series of operations that exhibit similar performance as the parameters record.
-Hence, tracing a computation event is to measure its performance characteristics.
+Rather than recording concrete operations in a computation event, which is time-consuming and space-consuming, we take a vector of performance metrics as its footprint.
+The parameters of MPI\_Compute record the performance metrics of the corresponding computation event, and replaying a call of MPI\_Compute is to execute a series of operations that exhibit similar performance as the parameters record.
+Hence tracing a computation event is to measure its performance metrics.

-We utilize hardware performance counters to characterize the computational performance of each computation event.
-Hardware performance counters are a set of registers used to count events or signals, which can be mapped to a larger set of performance-related events and provide accurate and detailed information related to hardware performance metrics.
-At the same time, the interference in program execution caused by reading hardware performance counters is negligible.
-As an example, We select six performance metrics, as shown in Table \ref{tab:metrics}.
-To obtain these metrics, we combine our tracing tool with PAPI \cite{browne2000portable} to intercept MPI functions and read hardware performance counters at the same time.
+To obtain performance metrics, we combine our tracing tool with PAPI \cite{browne2000portable} to intercept MPI functions and read hardware performance counters at the same time.
+We select several typical performance metrics as an example, shown in Table \ref{tab:metrics}.
 More metrics can also be added with similar operations.
-Since the statistics from the performance counter are noisy, it is unnecessary to store accurate counts.
+Since the metrics from PAPI are noisy, it is unnecessary to store accurate counts.
 We set a threshold to cluster similar computation events into one event so that the number of unique calls of MPI\_Compute can be reduced.